 Who Should Apply

-As an entry-level professional program, the DPT program prepares students to become licensed physical therapists.
+As an entry-level professional program, the UW Doctor of Physical Therapy program prepares students to become licensed physical therapists.
 Applicants must have a bachelor’s degree and complete all prerequisite coursework before they begin the program.
 For a full list of admissions requirements, see Admissions.